 If chemicals aren't your thing there is an alternative to using an insecticide.
 Another product available actually adds another organism to your lawn called nematodes.
 Now you may have read that some nematodes are bad for your lawn, and this is true.
 However, there are over 80,000 different identified species of nematodes (and it's estimated that somewhere around 500,000 different types actually exist!).

 There are species of nematode that can help your lawn, and this is true in the case of the ones that are used in battling lawn grubs.
+They are safe to use, and once they've done their job, tend to die off fairly quickly.

 Again, be sure to follow the directions carefully, as all lawn care products have their own procedures and instructions that make their products work the best.